Selva (director): Career

 He introduced actor Sathyaraj's son Sibiraj in Student Number 1 while he was also instrumental in collaborating them in his directorial Jore while they collaborated with another project Ma.
 Mu which failed to proceed after the launch.
 Selva again collaborated with Arjun in Aanai and Manikanda.
-Manikanda was initially begin in 2003 and film was languishing in development hell due to financial problems faced by the producer, it was finally released in 2007 after a long delay.
+Manikanda was initially begun in 2003.
+It languished in development hell due to financial problems faced by the producer, and was finally released in 2007 after a long delay.
 Selva decided to remake K. Balachander's Naan Avan Illai with Jeevan playing the lead role with the film becoming successful, director and actor collaborated with another project Thotta which was restarted after it was shelved during 2005.

 The success of Naan Avanillai, prompted Selva to make a sequel featuring Jeevan in the same character with five new female characters.
 Shot predominantly throughout Europe, the film failed to replicate the success of the prequel and Selva subsequently opted against making a third film in the series.
 Another remake, that of Nootrukku Nooru (1971), which he had planned featuring Vinay and Sneha, was called after pre-production stages following the financial problems of producers Kavithalayaa Productions.

 Selva directed Naanga which introduced children of noted film personalities.
 The film was released to mixed reviews and went unnoticed due to its low key release.
 He then directed Naadi Thudikkuthadi with newcomers and it marked Selva's first collaboration with music director Ilaiyaraaja, but the film is yet to be released while his another directorial Muriyadi with Sathyaraj is also unreleased.
 Selva announced that he is directing Vendru Va featuring Jeevan acting after his sabbatical from films while also announced that he would collaborate with Aravind Swamy in a project titled Vanangamudi.